The Business Owner’s Guide to Paying Remote Employees

-In the UK, for example, employers pay employees through the PAYE system and make deductions for national insurance (healthcare), auto-enrolled pensions, payroll taxes, student loan contributions, and income tax.
+This does depend on jurisdiction.
+For example, in the UK, employers pay employees through the PAYE system and make deductions for national insurance (healthcare), auto-enrolled pensions, payroll taxes, student loan contributions, and income tax.
 In contrast, employees in the U.S. need to make all these deductions themselves when they file their tax returns.

 In addition to this, specific regions within countries like Australia, and intra-national regulations in political unions like the EU, will all have other guidelines that must be adhered to.

 Sometimes, through a ‘shadow’ payroll system, taxes and contributions in two countries will need to be managed.

 Most countries’ labor laws will require you to pay remote employees in the local currency.